ADVANTICS/documentation/charge-controllers/spcc_versions.md

           <li><strong>ccs-secc 2.5.0</strong>
             <ul>
               <li>Ignore spurious CE change to B0 when Ss3 is still closed (erroneous measurement during B→C transition)</li>
-              <li>Reset charger info and charger request-stop flag at the start of each new session</li>
               <li>Disabled the CP oscillator at end of session</li>
             </ul>
           </li>